 Probiotics are living microorganisms that naturally inhabit a host and provide a variety of health benefits.
-According to The Harvard Medical School Family Health Guide, “An estimated 100 trillion microorganisms representing more than 500 different species inhabit every normal, healthy bowel.”
+According to Harvard Health Publishing of Harvard Medical School, “An estimated 100 trillion microorganisms representing more than 500 different species inhabit every normal, healthy bowel.”
 It may sound scary, but most of these species are good for you.

 The National Institute of Allergy and Infectious Diseases states that some of these microorganisms include supportive bacteria, viruses, fungi, and protective cells from the immune system.
 These microorganisms all work collectively in a delicate balance to keep your intestines healthy to ensure proper absorption of nutrients from digestion, and normally have no negative effects on their host.
 Probiotics can be found in the bacteria of yogurt and other certain foods or via supplements.

 Probiotics boost the immune system—it’s estimated that more than half of the immune system resides in the gut.
 They also improve digestion and absorption, restore “good” gut bacteria, and fight harmful pathogens.
 Clinical trials testing probiotics have shown they help alleviate gastrointestinal problems (such as diarrhea), fight against allergy development in children, and prevent yeast and urinary infections in women.
 They’ve also been shown to be beneficial for people with chronic GI diseases, such as Crohn’s and irritable bowel syndrome.
 Probiotics may help prevent certain cancers by signaling gut bacteria to decrease the production of carcinogens, such as nitrosamines.
 However, more research is required before a definitive correlation can be determined.
 Research also shows that probiotics may also help to improve colic in fussy, breastfed infants.